Counseling for Cannabis Use Disorder in Knoxville, TN

 What Is Cannabis?

 Cannabis is a plant that has a psychoactive compound in it called Delta-9-TetraHydrocannabinol (THC).
 When ingested or smoked, THC has a depressant effect.
-It does not necessary cause people to feel depressed, but it slows the messages between the brain and the body.
+It does not necessarily cause people to feel depressed, but it slows the messages between the brain and the body.
 In larger doses, it can have hallucinogen effects.

 While cannabis has a reputation for not being an addictive drug, this reputation is a myth.
 Up to 9 percent of adults and 17 percent of teens who use cannabis become addicted.
 Daily use of pot can be particularly problematic as 25-50 percent of daily users develop an addiction.
-While many people use weed without forming a dependency, enough people have formed an addiction that it is recognized as Cannabis Use Disorder.
+While many people use weed without forming a dependency, enough people have formed an addiction that is recognized as Cannabis Use Disorder.